Eurocell Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Eurocell plc has executed a share buyback program, purchasing 9,902 of its ordinary shares at a price of 155.70 pence per share.
-This transaction results in the company having no shares held in treasury, with a total issued share capital of 101,150,979 shares, impacting shareholder voting rights and transparency obligations.
+Eurocell plc has executed a share buyback program, purchasing 11,565 of its ordinary shares at a price of 158.25 pence each.
+This transaction, facilitated by Berenberg, results in the company having no shares held in treasury, with an updated issued share capital of 101,128,224 shares.
+This move is likely to impact the company’s financial structure and shareholder value, aligning with regulatory requirements under UK law.

 The most recent analyst rating on (GB:ECEL) stock is a Buy with a £200.00 price target.
 To see the full list of analyst forecasts on Eurocell stock, see the GB:ECEL Stock Forecast page.